 How much does a CNA make in Oklahoma?

 Like with any job, the location in the state and the employer mean that wages can vary between roles.
-On average, a CNA in Oklahoma makes $13.09 hourly or a yearly salary of $27,220.
+On average, a CNA in Oklahoma makes $14.52 hourly or a yearly salary of $30,210.
 Those in metropolitan areas tend to make more than rural, but of course, there is a higher cost of living in cities.
 More experience and more education help lift the pay rate incrementally, and this is a career with continuous development opportunities to help you thrive.
 Those on the higher end of the CNA wage scale in Oklahoma can make up to $35,5510 according to the latest 2022 Burea of Labor Statistics data.